 - My poster got accepted for the ESTSS conference in Rotterdam in June on the evidence for learning theories on PTSD in veterans.
 I work on this project with Annemarie Farren and Anna Keramari, students of Clinical Psychology.

 I am working on a big meta-analysis project about depression.
 This project will provide new insights in biological and psychological factors involved in depression.
+Currently, 3 meta-analyses papers are under review.
 Furthermore, I am involved in a project on ‘how you see yourself’.
 We are running studies to investigate the clinical value of a subjective self-portrait created with reverse correlation.
 More information about this study or willing to participate?
 Go to the UU sona website.

 As an enthusiastic PhD in neuroimaging, I am intrigued by individual differences in experiencing and processing traumatic experiences.
 In particular, studying direct effects of treatment on the brain to disentangle treatment mechanisms fascinates me, and I am willing to contribute to translate neurobiological findings in to therapeutical tools.
 Furthermore, I am interested in investigating the overlap and distinction between mood and anxiety disorders to provide information which may lead to better treatment in the future.
 My goal is to contribute to research that will lead to developing better strategies to improve coping with negative life events.